Olehbalo/algo/README.md

 # algo
 ## Task 4
-# Bellman Ford algorithm
-# Find the minimum path to the top
+# Max flow determination
+# A maximum flow is defined as the maximum
+ amount of flow that the graph or network would allow to flow from the source node to its sink node.